 It Starts With the Will to Make a Difference

 Every year we join with national and international groups to celebrate International Peace Day.
-In 2022 we brought nonviolence education to five youth groups and gathered around the Peace Pole to rededicate the Morro Bay Peace Proclamation.
 Here youngsters from Children's Center preschool join hands around the peace pole.

 Yes We Can Peacebuilders imparts nonviolent principles as related by Mohandas Gandhi and Martin Luther King, Jr. Please check out our page SATYA to read our monthly newsletters.